beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 When you create a new app, Begin will also provision a new single route (`GET /`) repo, pre-wired with webhooks to CI.

+Begin always and only requests the least-privileged set of permissions required to work with GitHub.

-> Free-tier Begin app repos are public; switching them to private or changing the repo name may result in broken builds and CI.
+> Free-tier Begin app repos can be set to private, but will require additional permissions.
+Make sure you adjust your private token settings in the `Settings` screen found in the left nav.

 ## Create a Begin account

 To create a Begin account, simply click the `Login` button on the [Begin home page](https://begin.com), and authorize it with GitHub.
 That's all!

-> Begin only requests the permissions it needs to work with GitHub, and does not access any of your other repositories.
+> Begin only requests the least-privileged set of permissions required to work with GitHub, and does not attempt to access any other repositories or personal data.

 ## Creating an app